 - Plumbing and electrical systems must be up to par

 Once you earn the VA loan, you can use it over again (even if you’ve lost it to a foreclosure).
 It’s possible to have more than one VA loan at once; as second-tier entitlement allows service members to purchase a new home through the program after losing the VA loan to foreclosure.
 As long as you’re a qualified veteran, you’re eligible to use the VA Loan Guaranty Program for life.

 Ultimately, the right information makes VA loans more accessible to service members who are trying to buy and refinance their homes.
 Movement Mortgage is a VA-approved lending institution that has helped many veterans and their families.
+We hope that we cleared the VA loans misconceptions.
 Let us show our appreciation for your service by serving you.

 *FYTD 2016, source: Department of Veteran Affairs